hmrc/grant-ssh-access/README.md

 (Written from the perspective of a user with the GrantSSHAccess role. e.g. a Platform Owner)

+If you have AWS CLI and the engineer has sent you a command to run, follow instructions [here](#instructions-for-running-aws-command)

 The engineer will have sent you a JSON snippet, something like the following:
 ```
 {